 PCIT is now increasingly recognised in Germany as an evidence-based intervention for 2-6 year old children (especially for disruptive behaviour problems) and is explicitly recommended by the German child and adolescent psychiatry and psychotherapy guidelines for this age group.

-Currently, there are 16 certified PCIT therapists in Germany (among them three Level I Trainers and a Master Trainer) across different federal states.
+Currently, there are 16 certified PCIT therapists in Germany (among them three Level I Trainers and a Global Trainer) across different federal states.

 In Schweinfurt, which is still the very heart of PCIT in the German speaking countries, all training elements necessary for certification as a PCIT therapist or Level I / II trainer are offered.